kk415kk/moocRP/README.md

 <img src="https://travis-ci.org/kk415kk/moocRP.svg?branch=master"/>
 # moocRP: Reproducible Research Platform
 Research platform for University of California, Berkeley researchers built by Kevin Kao in collaboration with Professor Zachary Pardos.
+To contribute to this project, please fork the project and make pull requests, or create Github issues.

 Built on Node.js server with Sails.js framework for an MVC architecture.
 Python/Bash scripts and D3 visualizations mixed in.